![]() |

 Robbie Weber

-Contact: rtweber2 [at] cs [dot] washington [dot] edu I'm on the job market!
-I'm looking for teaching-oriented positions.
-Job search materials: CV, teaching statement, diversity statement I'm a Ph.D. candidate in the Theory Group at the Paul G. Allen School of Computer Science & Engineering at the University of Washington.
-I spend most of my time teaching a wide array of theory and theory-adjacent courses.
-My research is broadly in algorithm design for graph problems and combinatorial questions.
-I'm advised by Shayan Oveis Gharan and Anna Karlin. |
+Contact: rtweber2 [at] cs [dot] washington [dot] edu I'm an assistant teaching professor in the Paul G. Allen School of Computer Science & Engineering at the University of Washington.
+I earned my Ph.D. in 2020 as part of UW CSE's Theory Group; I was advised by Shayan Oveis Gharan and Anna Karlin.
+I spend most of my time teaching a wide array of theory and theory-adjacent CSE courses.
+I try to make theoretical CS approachable, interesting, and useful for all of my students.
+I do research on CS education, focused on practical ways to make theory courses better.
+When I still do theory research, it is advising undergraduates in algorithm design for graph problems and combinatorial questions.
+CV (updated June 2024) |

 |